 If your test result is positive, there are steps you can take to lower your risk of breast and/or ovarian cancer, or try to detect these cancers early if they should ever develop:

 - Talk to your doctor about the possibility of taking a hormonal therapy medicine such as tamoxifen, Evista (chemical name: raloxifene), or Aromasin (chemical name: exemestane), which could reduce your risk of developing breast cancer, or oral contraceptives, which could reduce your risk of ovarian cancer.
-While data is not clear on the safety of oral contraceptives in people at high risk for breast cancer, some doctors do recommend them for carriers of BRCA1 and BRCA2 mutations.
+While data is not clear on the safety of oral contraceptives in people at high risk for breast cancer, some doctors do recommend them for people with abnormal genes.
 This recommendation depends on factors including which mutation you carry and how much breast or ovarian cancer is in your family.
 Weigh the pros and cons of oral contraceptives with your doctor.
 You also may want to participate in a clinical trial on breast and/or ovarian cancer prevention to see whether other medications may be effective.

 - You might take advantage of more frequent clinical exams and breast screenings — every 6 months instead of once per year — and ask for digital mammography (versus film screen mammography) and/or MRI (magnetic resonance imaging) in addition to mammography.
 You also may wish to have regular pelvic exams and ultrasounds, and possibly a blood test called CA-125, in an attempt to detect any early signs of ovarian cancer.